 The Viterbo College of Nursing and Health's Clinical Simulation Learning Center has state-of-the-art simulation technology to prepare future clinicians to provide safe, competent, high-quality patient/client care and apply critical-thinking skills through true-to-life clinical events.
-In 2023, ASHA updated requirements allowing students to count 75 hours of clinical experiences gained by simulation towards the total 400 needed by graduation.
+In 2023, ASHA changed requirements allowing students to count 75 hours of clinical experiences gained by simulation towards the total 400 needed by graduation.

-The Clinical Simulation Center is equipped with technology and equipment to operate simulations from a control room.
-The Clinical Simulation Learning Center also works with "standardized patients" who are actors (most often Viterbo theater arts students) depicting certain disorders, allowing for a more realistic patient interaction.
+The Clinical Simulation Center is equipped with technology and equipment to operate simulations from a control room or use of "standardized patients/clients" allowing faculty and staff to conduct or observe the simulation behind a one-way mirror, which ensures the clinical simulation is conducted in a realistic manner.
+The Clinical Simulation Learning Center also works with "standardized patients" who are actors depicting certain disorders which allow students to evaluate and intervene as needed.